rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

 - A GitHub runner is attached to a specific repository.
 But, you can create a 'Shared' runner if you have Organisational Level admin access organisation level
 - A corporation won't let you do things at the GitHub Organisation level (reasonably so).
 Using a 'Shared' runner is beyond most at a large organisation (and it would probably be massively oversubscribed with jobs)

 So, we really need to create a github runner for every repository we need GitHub Actions on.
-This is porbably fine for a personal project or account, but, we all know that orgs create far more repos than you would think possible.
+This is probably fine for a personal project or account, but, we all know that orgs create far more repos than you would think possible.
 So, creating and managing a runner per repo is exceedingly painful and inefficient if we need to create and register a VM for each repository.

 We could improve that by using docker to create many runners on one VM.
 Problem solved!
 Yet, we then need a script or process to manage that.
 We need to make a Dockerfile/script, find the repo, name the runner, add it, recreate it every so often to 'refresh' it and clear out it's disk when many runs have completed etc etc...
 It's an improvement, but it still seems like a lot of overhead.
 But, what if we could go a level above an Os and Docker, and use a Kubernetes cluster (which can run docker containers!) to do almost all of this for us?